Treat Bad Body Odor with Natural Remedies

 - 1 cup of boiled water (250 ml – 8.5 ounces)

-You can also take extra clothing with you to change into, if you are going to be out of the house all day long.
-Essential oils (for example, lavender) can also help you to avoid bad body odor.
+You can also take extra clothing with you to change if you are going to be out of the house all day long.
+Essential oils (for example, lavender) can also help you prevent bad body odor.

 Two remedies that never fail to eliminate bad body odor are chlorophyll and green tea.
 The first one, chlorophyll, helps to detox the body and eliminate toxins.
 You can find it in capsule form at a health food store.
 A more natural option is to plant wheat on a tray, let it grow, cut the grass and then blend it into a smoothie.